openshift/installer/docs/user/openstack/README.md

 * Deploys a instance used as a 'service VM' that hosts a load balancer for the OpenShift API and as an internal DNS for the instances
 * Deploys a bootstrap instance to bootstrap the OpenShift cluster
+* Once the masters are deployed, the bootstrap instance is destroyed
 * Deploys 3 master nodes
-* Once the masters are deployed, the bootstrap instance is destroyed

-The installer fails to end gracefully as the openshift-console is not deployed because there are no nodes available.

-**NOTE** The worker nodes are still a WIP
+* The OpenShift UI is served at `https://<cluster name>-api.<cluster domain>` (but you need to create that DNS record yourself)

+The installer should finish successfully, though it is still undergoing development and things might break from time to time.

 ### Workarounds